wmckerrow/RepProfile/README.md

 rm alignments_*.pkl alignments_list.txt candidates.masked.aln.bam expU_f.pkl expU_r.pkl f_prob.pkl pos_type.pkl rep_type.pkl r_prob.pkl genome_profile_f.pkl genome_profile_initial.pkl genome_profile_r.pkl
 ```

-More detailed information regarding how to run RepProfile can be found in manual.md.

 ## Generate repeat genome and reads
 Given a named repeat, a bed file with repeats (can be generated on the UCSC genome table browser,) and a reference genome, you can generate a repeat genome as follows:
 ```bash